Suggest New Software

 - Number of students who might use the software.

-- Software compatibility with operating systems used in the computing labs (Windows, Macintosh, or Linux); the software publisher/vendor must offer a platform-compatible version of the software.
+- Software compatibility with operating systems used in the Student Computing Labs (Windows, Macintosh, or Linux); the software publisher/vendor must offer a platform-compatible version of the software.

 - Because we must ensure that new software does not cause conflicts with existing software installed in the Labs, no new software or upgrades are installed on production systems during an academic term - updates are made prior to the start of a term.